Büyük Düşler

-Büyük Düşler (Great Dreams) is the fifth studio album of Turkish alternative rock band Mor ve Ötesi.
+Büyük Düşler (Great Dreams) is the fifth studio album by Turkish alternative rock band Mor ve Ötesi.
 It was released on 9 May 2006.
 This is an album mainly dealing with the political problems of Turkey and the personal problems of the group members, including loss of family members and relationships.
 It has a darker tone than their previous albums.
 The first video was for the song "Şirket" (Corporation), a song criticising capitalism.
 The second single was chosen as "Küçük Sevgilim" (My Little Darling), and its video was directed by Ketche.
 Their next single was 'Ayıp Olmaz Mı?'.